 If Germany is a beer nation, then Berlin is the BEER CAPITAL!
 There are so many breweries and biergartens in the city you’ll never be too far from one.

 Restaurants here serve “ein Kolsch” with every meal.
 It’s a rule.
 The most commonly served beer is Erdinger Weißbier (Erdinger White Beer).
-It’s a local beer that can be found in most restaurants and biergartens, that enjoys popularity worldwide.
+It’s a local beer found in most restaurants and biergartens, that enjoys popularity worldwide.

 We hope our three days in Berlin itinerary helps you plan an unforgettable trip to Berlin!
 Let us know what you think about it on socials.